bariiss/TerraCFTunnel/README.md

-# TerraCFTunnel
+# 🚇 TerraCFTunnel

 A project that uses Terraform to provision and manage Cloudflare Tunnels through Infrastructure as Code.

-## Overview
+## 🔍 Overview

 TerraCFTunnel allows you to provision Cloudflare Tunnels using Terraform and automatically deploy them as Docker containers.
 This approach provides:

-- **Infrastructure as Code**: Use Terraform to declare and manage your Cloudflare Tunnel configurations
+- **🏗️ Infrastructure as Code**: Use Terraform to declare and manage your Cloudflare Tunnel configurations
-- **Reproducibility**: Easily recreate your tunnels with consistent configuration
+- **🔄 Reproducibility**: Easily recreate your tunnels with consistent configuration
-- **Docker Integration**: Run your tunnels in Docker containers for better isolation and management
+- **🐳 Docker Integration**: Run your tunnels in Docker containers for better isolation and management

-## Prerequisites
+## 📋 Prerequisites

-- Docker
+- 🐳 Docker
-- Terraform (>= 0.14.0)
+- 🏗️ Terraform (>= 0.14.0)
-- Cloudflare account with access to create tunnels
+- ☁️ Cloudflare account with access to create tunnels
-- Cloudflare API token with the required permissions
+- 🔑 Cloudflare API token with the required permissions

-### Cloudflare API Token Permissions
+### 🔐 Cloudflare API Token Permissions

 To use this project, you need to create a Cloudflare API token with the following permissions: